9oelM/9oelM.github.io/content/blog/2020-10-04-100BooksProject-(9):Atomic-habits/index.md

 - Some guy wanted to test this theory, so he trained his children to play chess very well.
 One of them became the youngest world champion for chess. (~114)

+## 9: The role of family and friends in shaping your habits
 ### The seductive pull of social norms

 - Those who collaborated and bonded with others enjoyed increased safety, ... opportunities.
 (115)